by Michael Decipha Ponthieux

 Injector timing is not to be confused with ignition timing.
 Injector timing has very little if any affect on horsepower output.

 The injector timing is the CRANKSHAFT degrees where the injector stops firing (this assumes INJREF is set to falling edge).

 Everyone has their own theories on injector timing.

 Me personally, I ALWAYS set the injectors to fire late, I usually set the injector timing to 500 in all of my tunes.

-Doing so will get rid of any fuel odors at idle 99% of the time.
+Doing so will get rid of any fuel odors at idle every time.